EddieKuo723/ARK-Invest-Trading-Desk/README.md

 ## Deploy

-GitHub Action for deploying Lambda code to create or update function:
+We've streamlined the deployment process with GitHub Actions.
+By using our GitHub Action, you can easily deploy Lambda code to update functions.

 ### Input
 See [Deploy_Get_ARK_Email.yml](/.github/workflows/Deploy_Get_ARK_Email.yml) for more detailed information.